claricehong/core_promoters_2021/processing_scripts/TRIP/mapping_analysis/README.md

 These scripts are used for mapping TRIP integrations.

 Before starting, make sure there is a TRIP barcodes file that contains the REVERSE COMPLEMENT barcode because the barcodes are in the R2 read.
+The files needed to run these scripts are in this folder, along with sample fastq files.
+Full fastq files are provided in GEO.

 1. Demultiplex the fastq file using Illumina_demultiplex_mapping_R1_only.py